Your Medicare Coverage

 How often is it covered?

-All qualified people with Medicare who are at risk for osteoporosis and meet one or more of these conditions:
+All qualified people with Part B who are at risk for osteoporosis and meet one or more of these conditions:

-- A woman whose doctor determines she's estrogen deficient and at risk for osteoporosis, based on her medical history and other findings
+- A woman whose doctor determines both of these (based on her medical history and other findings):

 - A person whose X-rays show possible osteoporosis, osteopenia, or vertebral fractures